canarieids/Zeek-Ubuntu-22.04/README.md

 ```
-$which zeek
+which zeek
 /opt/zeek/bin/zeek
 ```

 # Extra: Use Cases

-a) Ensure that zkg packages are being loaded
+a) (Zeek) Ensure that zkg packages are being loaded
 ```
-$vi /opt/zeek/share/zeek/site/local.zeek
+vi /opt/zeek/share/zeek/site/local.zeek
 ```

 Uncomment this to source zkg's package state